 Both rotation and alignment tires are jobs for your mechanic—but they’re well worth the time and money.
 Because the rubber on your tires wears down quicker than the springs, shock absorbers, and linkages of your suspension system, it’s recommended to perform tire rotations more frequently.
 Full alignments, on the other hand, depend on factors such as driving conditions and habits.
 Ultimately, it’s best to consult a trusted mechanic to confirm the status of your alignment.

 Because air pressure can decrease in cool weather, spring is the perfect time to check your tires.
-Tire pressure also affects fuel economy and plays a role in comfort and handling.
+Tire pressure also affects your car’s fuel efficiency and plays a role in comfort and handling.
 Overinflated tires lead to a stiff, rigid ride and have a higher risk of explosive flats.
 Underinflated tires can impact your cornering and handling, resulting in less control.

 Luckily, checking your air pressure is easy.
 You can purchase a pressure gauge on the cheap, or use one for a quarter or two at your local gas station.
 What should you be looking for?
-Generally, it’s recommended that you maintain between 30 and 35 PSI (the standard rating for tire air pressure).
-But again, your owner’s manual should be your reference point.
+Generally, it’s recommended that you maintain between 30 and 35 PSI (the standard rating for tire air pressure), but check either your owner’s manual or your tire pressure safety label to see if your tire pressure is at the recommended level.

 It’s easy to take windshield wipers for granted—especially if you live in a dry, arid climate.
 However, they are an integral part to a safe driving experience.
 Visibility is key.
 Your windshield wipers help ensure you’re able to see clearly at all times.
 And because they’re exposed to the elements and (let’s face it) are pretty shoddy, wipers tend to wear out fairly quickly.